robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 proximity based measures.
 An alternative which has been explored is using hidden markov models behavioural states, within which individuals are associating. [@Jones_2020] -->

-Habitat selection depends on the scale at which it is measured and a singular scale is insufficient for generalizing across scales (Mayor et al. 2009).
-Habitat selection is measured using resource selection functions (RSFs), based on the proportion of used and available resources for an animal (Manly, McDonald and Thomas 1993; Boyce and McDonald 1999).
-Johnson (1980) identified four orders of habitat
-selection: (1) the geographical range of a species, (2) the home range of an individual, the (3) habitat patches within the home range and (4) specific resources within a habitat patch.
-Kie et al. (2002) found that, independently, third order of selection was insufficient for capturing landscape attributes selected for by mule deer (*Odocoileus hemionus*), at a scale larger than their home range size.
-Moving past this hierarchical perspective, Mayor (2007) emphasized the importance of considering a broad continuum of scales to reveal scale-dependent selection and avoid the bias of predefined scales assumed to be associated with certain behaviours.
-Despite animals selecting for different landscape attributes at different scales (Mayor et al. 2009), the use of multiscale analyses for habitat selection is still critically lacking (McGarigal et al. 2016).

-The emergent relationship between habitat and sociality has been explored by the distribution and phenology of resources and use of social information.
-Cougar (*Puma concolor*) home ranges overlapped more in regions with high hunting opportunity, a proxy for resource richness (Elbroch et al. 2015).
-Caribou (*Rangifer tarandus*) sociality differed between seasons, where social associations were stronger in winter and contrastingly low in summer when resource availability are more homogeneous (Peignier et al. 2019).
-Bison (*Bison bison*) showed stronger habitat selection in larger groups and avoidance of predation risk was a main factor contributing to their habitat selection (Fortin et al. 2009).
-These examples, comparing sociality and habitat selection across temporal or spatial contexts, are implicitly multilayer analyses.

 ## Temporal scale